anmolsinha998/nexus-highscore-backend-java/README.md

 All the code is in the src folder.
-All the screenshots are in thr resources folder.
+All the screenshots are in the resources folder.